rwb/c200/README.md

 ---

-* We are asked to test the null hypothesis (Ho) that our sample mean is the same as the population mean.
+* We are asked to test the null hypothesis (Ho) that our sample mean is statistically equivalent to the population mean.
 * The standard error of the sample mean is given by 0.5/sqrt(300) = 0.029.
 * If Ho is true then we assume that our test statistic will follow the standard normal probability distribution.
 * This is a reasonable assumption if our sample size is large (300 is large) and our variable is continuous (# of prior convictions in this case).
 * Let's suppose we want to conduct our test at the 95% confidence level (alpha = 0.05).
-* Let's also suppose that we do not specify a direction for our hypothesis test; we are not testing whether our sample mean is larger or smaller than the population mean; rather we are testing whether our sample mean is *different* from the population mean.
+* Let's also suppose that we do not specify a direction for our hypothesis test; we are not testing whether our sample mean is larger or smaller than the population mean; rather we are interested in whether our sample mean is statistically *different* from the population mean.
 This means we will have a 2-tailed test.
 * To specify our *critical region*, we want to find areas of the standard normal distribution that would be unlikely to occur if Ho is true.
 * Since our significance level is 0.05, we need to put 1/2 (0.025) of our critical region in the lower tail and 1/2 (0.025) in the upper tail.
 * If we look at the table in Appendix 3, we see that the area between z = 0 and z = +1.96 corresponds 47.5% of the area under the standard normal curve.
 * By symmetry, we know that the same will be true on the negative side of the curve (area between z = 0 and z = -1.96 will also be 47.5%).
 * If we add the 2 47.5% values together we get 95%; this is the central 95% of the standard normal distribution.
 * The tail areas represent the 5% of the curve that is unlikely to occur if Ho is true.

+---

+#### Test Statistic Approach

 * So, we will reject Ho if our test statistic is less than -1.96 or greater than +1.96.
 * Our test statistic is given by: $z = \frac{3.2-3.5}{0.029} = -10.345$.
 * Since -10.345 is less than -1.96, we reject Ho and conclude that our sample mean is significantly different from the population mean at the alpha = 0.05 significance level (or, equivalently, the 95% confidence level.

+---

+#### Confidence Interval Approach

-* Equivalently, we could calculate a confidence interval or margin of error for our sample estimate and then see whether the Ho value (3.5) is inside the interval.
+* Equivalently, we calculate a confidence interval or margin of error for our sample estimate and then see whether the Ho value (3.5) is inside the interval.
 * Here, we would specify the confidence interval's lower bound as 3.2-(1.96 x 0.029) = 3.143; the upper bound would be 3.2 + (1.96 x 0.029) = 3.257.
-* Since the confidence interval, [3.143,3.257] does not include 3.5, we reject Ho and conclude that the sample mean and the population mean are different from each other (at the 95% confidence level, which is the same as the alpha = 0.05 significance level).
+* Since the confidence interval, [3.143,3.257] does not include 3.5, we reject Ho and conclude that the sample mean and the population mean are significantly different from each other (at the 95% confidence level, which is the same as the alpha = 0.05 significance level).

 ---

+* 51.4: Another example -- A civil liberties organization is concerned about equity in bond requirements for people released from jail before trial.
+The local court has historically had an average bond of $10,000 (with a standard deviation of $3,800) for people released before trial facing robbery charges.
+However, there is a new judge in town -- let's call him "Maximum Max".
+Maximum Max has a reputation for setting higher bond restrictions.
+The civil liberties organization files a FOIA request for bond records from Max's court and determines that in his last 100 cases his average bond for people charged with robbery is $10,650.
+Test the hypothesis that Maximum Max's average bond amount is statistically equivalent to the historic average.
+Use a alpha = 0.08 significance level for your test.

+---

+#### Test Statistic Solution

+* the standard error of our sample estimate is $\frac{2000}/{\sqrt(100)}$ = $\frac{3800}{10}$ = 380.
+* critical region of the standard normal distribution places 0.04 area in each tail of the distribution (for a 2-tailed, non-directional test).
+* this means we are looking for the boundaries of the central 92% of the distribution (the 0.04 percentile and the 0.96 percentile).
+* the 0.96 percentile is obtained by recognizing that 50% of the standard normal distribution falls below zero and 0.4599 (or 45.99%) of the distribution falls between 0 and 1.75 (see Appendix 3).
+* by symmetry, the 0.04 percentile is -1.75.
+* so, the critical region of the standard normal distribution is z < -1.75 or z > +1.75.
+* our test statistic is obtained by calculating $\frac{10,650-10,000}{380}$ = $\frac{650}{380}$ = 1.711.
+* since 1.711 is not in the critical region we fail to reject Ho and conclude that Maximum Max's average is not statistically different from the historic pattern (at the alpha = 0.08 significance level).

+#### Confidence Interval Solution

+*  Equivalently, we calculate a confidence interval or margin of error for our sample estimate ($10,650) and then see whether the Ho value ($10,000) is inside the interval.
+* Here, we would specify the confidence interval's lower bound as 10,650 - (1.75 x 380) = 9,985; the upper bound would be 10,650 + (1.75 x 380) = 11,315.
+* Since the confidence interval, [9985, 11315] includes 10,000, we fail to reject Ho and conclude that the sample mean and the population mean are not significantly different from each other (at the 92% confidence level, which is the same as the alpha = 0.08 significance level).